IhateCreatingUserNames2/MaiMai/README.md

 6. **`AIAgentManager.cs`**
    - Configure in the Inspector.
    - **Current limitation:** Only supports one prefab model for user-created agents (dynamic support planned).
-   - Ensure every prefab includes `AiAgentInteraction.cs` and toggles the Fixed Agent option.
+   - Ensure every prefab includes `AiAgentInteraction.cs`.
 7. **`ModelSelector.cs`** (Optional: Load this script if you want to try the model selector.)
 8. **`LLMCharacterMemoryManager.cs`**
 9. **`RAG.cs`**